 The determination letter advised of the of the importance of targeting road safety measures in the city.
 Coventry was continuing to work towards becoming a safer speed City and to ensure its funding was utilised carefully, personal injury collisions reported to the Police were used.
 A review of personal recorded injury collision history for Upper Eastern Green Lane had been reviewed and showed that there was one personal injury collision recorded on Upper Eastern Green Lane in the last three years therefore, did not meet the safety scheme criteria.
 Lower Eastern Green Lane already has a safety scheme in place comprising speed cushions and a 20mph zone.
 On receipt of the determination letter, that provided an option to request a Cabinet Member report to be considered at a Cabinet Member meeting if so wished, the Petition Organiser advised that they did not wish the petition to be progressed by letter and wanted the issue to be considered through a report at a Cabinet Member for City Services meeting.
-An Appendix to the report provided a site plan of the location and a further Appendix to the report provided a copy of the determination letter.
+An Appendix to the report provided a copy of the determination letter.